Land Use Act Decree, Advantages and Disadvantages of Land Use Decree, It leads to escalation in the cost of land survey

 (i) Security of Tenure: It is to safeguard farmers against unreasonable eviction.

-(ii) Ensuring Proper Land Use: This is ensure that agricultural land is not unnecessarily diverted to non-agricultural purposes.
+(ii) Ensuring Proper Land Use: This ensures that agricultural land is not unnecessarily diverted to non-agricultural purposes.

 (iii) Government Projects: This is to make large tracts of land available for government-sponsored development of large scale farms or resettlement schemes.

-(iv) Land Improvement: It is to carry out large scale improvement such as irrigation, drainage and soil water conservation in order to ensure a reasonable standard of efficient production for a long time.
-Such requirement should be obligatory, irrespective of land tenure system.
+(iv) Land Improvement: It is to carry out large-scale improvements such as irrigation, drainage and soil water conservation in order to ensure a reasonable standard of efficient production for a long time.

 (v) Influence on Size of Holdings: It is to prevent land fragmentation and encourage the consolidation of small holdings into large units.